sgaliamov/il-lighten-comparer/roadmap.md

 - [x] reuse local variables for same types
 - [x] caching for assembly
+- [x] use short versions of opt codes when possible
+- [x] use call instead callvirt when possible
 - [ ] create unified interface *IComparer<>: IComparer<>, IComparer*
 - [ ] cache instances by type and configuration in *Context.GetComparerType*
-- [ ] support internal classes to compare
-- [ ] use short versions of opt codes when possible
-- [ ] use call instead callvirt when possible
-- [ ] test class with more than 256 properties
 - [ ] optimization for a last member - just return its result
+- [ ] test class with more than 256 properties?
+- [ ] support internal classes to compare?

 ## Phase 6

+- [x] move checks to member classes to make constructors safe, it's possible to create invalid member instances now
 - [ ] setup CI/CD
 - [ ] add documentation comments
 - [ ] prepare presentation
-- [ ] move checks to member classes to make constructors safe, it's possible to create invalid member instances now
 - [ ] compared dynamic?
 - [ ] compare private and protected members?